How to Get Rid of Mice in the Attic

 Naturally, we’ve found a solution to this little conundrum.
-Watch this video for a simple fix that will set you on the path to rodent freedom, and let us know if you have any other problems or solutions for the rodent challenged population.
+Watch the video below for a simple fix that will set you on the path to rodent freedom, and let us know if you have any other problems or solutions for the rodent-challenged population.

 Easy, right?
 Just tie a long string to it and throw it where you need it.
 When it’s time to change out your pouches, pull the string to retrieve the pouch and replace it with a new one!

 Methods We Do Not Recommend

 Homeowners often try many different methods when it comes to pest control, but there are some options that we do not recommend.